Measure performance and set targets

 - contribution per employee

-Expressing employee performance in quantitative measures is easier for some sectors and for some types of worker.
-For example, it should be quite easy to see what kind of sales an individual sales person has generated, or how many units manufacturing employees produce per hour at work.
+Expressing employee performance in quantitative measures is easier for some sectors and for some types of workers.
+For example, it should be quite easy to see what kind of sales an individual salesperson has generated or how many units manufacturing employees produce per hour at work.

 But with a bit more effort, you can apply these kinds of measures in almost any business or sector.
 For example, using timesheets to assess how many hours an employee devotes each month to different projects or customers under their responsibility gives you a way of assessing what the most profitable use of their time is.